People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 Designing and implementing compensation and benefits strategies

-A thoughtful compensation and benefits strategy shows how companies value their people and can greatly increase the recruitment and retention of top candidates.
-Balance competitive salaries with perks that benefit the person and the team, such as wellness programs or flexible work options.
+A thoughtful compensation and benefits strategy shows how companies value their people and can significantly increase recruitment and retention of top candidates.
+Balance competitive salaries with perks that benefit the person and the team, such as wellness programs or professional development stipends.
 Upgrading compensation and benefits as a reward for loyalty is great for retention and team morale.

 Ensuring compliance with laws and regulations